 Don't want to bother with rotating quarterly categories?
 The Capital One Quicksilver Cash Rewards Card will get you 1.5% cash back on all purchases.
 There is no limit to the amount of cash you can earn, and no minimums to redeem the cash back.
 The cash back doesn't expire, either!
 You can get cash back in the form of an account credit, check, or gift card.
 There is no annual fee.

-There is currently a sign up offer of $100 bonus once you spend $500 on purchases within the first 3 months.
-There is also a 0% APR on purchases and balance transfers until January 2016.
+There is currently a sign up offer of $100 cash bonus after you spend $500 on purchases within the first 3 months.
+There is also a 0% APR on purchases and balance transfers until April 2016.
 (After the intro period, there is a 12.9%-22.9% variable APR; a 3% fee applies to each balance transferred.)
 This card comes with the Capital One® Credit Tracker, which allows you to easily monitor your monthly credit score anytime, anywhere — for free!
 Plus, you get 20% statement credit on all Uber rides purchased with this card through April 2016.

 Within the credit card industry, the term “deadbeat” is used as slang to describe customers who always pay their balances in full and on time.
 These customers don’t provide the banks with any profits from interest payments or late fees, but they are still valued customers due to the merchant fees their spending generates and their impeccable payment history.
 If you are a proud member of this group, and you have no interest in travel rewards, you should be using one of these cards that offer the maximum cash back for your spending.